aDedel/adonis-ally-keycloak/README.md

 # Install Keycloak in Adonis

-- Run `node ace configure <package-name>`.
+- Run `node ace configure @dedel.alex/ally-keycloak`.
 The configure command needs the package name and not the package path.
 - Inform typescript about your driver by defining a mapping inside the `contracts/ally.ts` file.

   ```ts